jorgecontreras/kubernetes/README.md

 ### Creating a pod and inspecting it

 1. Create the namespace `ckad-prep`
+`kubectl create ns ckad-prep`

 2. In the namespace `ckad-prep` create a new Pod named `mypod` with the image `nginx:2.3.5`.
-Expose port 80
+Expose port 80 `kubectl run mypod --image=nginx:2.3.5 --restart=Never --port=80 -n ckad-prep`

 3. Identify the issue with creating the container.
-Write down the root cause of issue in a file named `pod-error.txt`
+Write down the root cause of issue in a file named `pod-error.txt` `kubectl describe pod mypod -n ckad-prep`

-4. Change the image of the Pod to `nginx:1.15.12`
+4. Change the image of the Pod to `nginx:1.15.12` `kubectl edit pod mypod -n ckad-prep`

-5. List the Pod and ensure that the container is running
+6. List the Pod and ensure that the container is running `kubectl get pods -n ckad-prep`

-6. Log into the container and run the `ls` command.
+7. Log into the container and run the `ls` command.
 Write down the output.
 Logout of the container.
+`kubectl exec mypod -it -n ckad-prep -- /bin/sh`

-7. Retrieve the IP address of the Pod `mypod`
+8. Retrieve the IP address of the Pod `mypod`
+`kubectl get pods -n ckad-prep -o wide`

-8. Run a temporary Pod using the image `busybox`, shell into it adn run a `wget` command against the `nginx` Pod using port 80
+9. Run a temporary Pod using the image `busybox`, shell into it and run a `wget` command against the `nginx` Pod using port 80
+`kubectl run busybox --image=busybox --restart=Never --rm -it -- wget -O- <NGINX-POD-IP>:80`

-9. Render the logs of Pod `mypod`
+10. Render the logs of Pod `mypod`
+`kubectl logs mypod -n ckad-prep`

-10. Delete the Pod and the namespace
+11. Delete the Pod and the namespace
+`kubectl delete ns ckad-prep`